Storing a will for safekeeping

 The Probate Registry of the Supreme Court of South Australia suggests the following in taking care of an original will:

 - place it in an envelope or plastic packet;

 - don’t remove staples, pins and the like (if there are any) to photocopy or scan it;

 - don’t attach any pins, clips staples etc to it.
 If there are any holes, marks in the paper left it may raise the question as to whether the will has been tampered with requiring explanation by affidavit.

-Similarly any codicils made to a will should be stored together with the original of that will in a safe and secure place.
+Similarly any codicils made to a will should be stored together with that will in a safe and secure place.